PennyLaneAI/pennylane/pennylane/capture/explanations.md

 ### Pytree handling

 Evaluating a jaxpr requires a flat list of tensor-like inputs and returning a flat list of tensor-like outputs.
-But these long lists can be hard to manage and are very restrictive on the allowed functions.
-But we can take advantage of pytrees to allow handling arbitrary functions.
+These long lists can be hard to manage and are very restrictive on the allowed functions, but we can take advantage of pytrees to allow handling arbitrary functions.

 To start, we import the `FlatFn` helper.
-This class converts a function to one caches the resulting result pytree into `flat_fn.out_tree` when executed.
+This class converts a function to one that caches the resulting result pytree into `flat_fn.out_tree` when executed.
 This can be used to repack the results into the correct shape.
 It also returns flattened results.
 This does not particularly matter for program capture, as we will only be producing jaxpr from the function, not calling